sernaferna/ds-wireframes/README.md

 This project provides wireframes for the **Devouring Scripture** website.
 Proper coding practices won't necessarily be followed; the intent is not to produce "good" code, just workable HTML that shows what the site could look like.

+There are a couple of "main" projects (along with libraries just for the sake of reducing code duplication):

+- `ds-ui` is the user interface---the actual wireframes
+- `ds-wf-be` (DS wireframe back-end) is a simple, mostly hard-coded API

+## ds-ui

 Leverages the following technologies:

 - `react` (and the other obvious stuff like `react-dom` etc.)